tremor-rs/tremor-www/blog/2020-08-06-to-async-or-not-to-async.md

 ## The Tremor That Was (threads)

-Threads are a basic building block of programs that execute multiple pieces of code concurrently.
+Threads are a basic building block of programs that run multiple pieces of code concurrently.
 The operating system is responsible for coordinating across competing resource demands.

 The OS can preempt, pause, and resume threads.
 We can leverage infinite or tight loops without the risk of completely blocking execution.
 These guarantees make concurrent code more accessible, with tools like`crossbeam-channels` to build upon.